codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## SSH Keys

+> Please contact support to enable this feature.

 You have the ability to specify whether you want to clone via HTTPS or SSH.
-Under the *General* menu, simply toggle to your desired option.
+In the git integration under Advance Options, toggle to your desired option.

 {% include image.html
 lightbox="true"